StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 ## Address Pool Management

 As the feature’s name suggests, two address pools are required for dual-stack operation, with the first one linked to the network at creation.
 This also means that the primary pool cannot be removed later, while removing the second pool can transform the system into a single-stack mode.
-As the dual-stack support is still new in the platform, there are some additional limitations to this oncfiguration options, for example, the pxeboot network currently only supports IPv4.
+As the dual-stack support is still new in the platform, there are some additional limitations to this configuration options, for example, the pxeboot network currently only supports IPv4.

 ## Installation Bootstrap